lodinukal/gitz/README.md

 There are no tests in the code and organization is complete garbage.
 I am aware the code is shit, but please do not hesitate to tell me how and why as I am eager to learn more Zig!

-The library currently uses my personal fork of [allyourcodebase/libgit2](https://github.com/allyourcodebase/libgit2) since it has not yet been updated to work with Zig 0.14.

 With this out of the way, let's get into how you can actually use this library.